Cruz, Sanó homer for Twins in 6-5 win at Boston

+BOSTON (AP) — The Minnesota Twins are slugging their way toward an AL Central title, adding two more homers and another big victory Tuesday night.

-BOSTON (AP) — Nelson Cruz and Miguel Sanó connected in the fifth inning to pad Minnesota’s record home run total, and the Twins beat the Boston Red Sox 6-5 Tuesday night.
+Nelson Cruz and Miguel Sanó connected in the fifth inning to pad Minnesota’s record home run total and the Twins beat the Boston Red Sox 6-5 Tuesday night.

-Jake Cave added a two-run triple for the Twins, who won for the ninth time in 10 games and improved to 7-1 on a 10-game trip.
-Minnesota extended its major league record to 271 homers with nearly four weeks left in the season.
+Jake Cave added a two-run triple for the Twins, who won for the ninth time in 10 games and hold a 6 1/2 game lead in the AL Central with 24 games remaining.
+Minnesota extended its major league record to 271 homers with nearly four weeks left in the regular season.

-With Cleveland’s loss to the White Sox, Minnesota extended its lead in the AL Central to 6½ games over the Indians.
-The Twins also dealt a setback to Boston’s slim postseason hopes with just 24 games remaining.
+“We’re a really good group,” said Cruz, who hit his 35th homer of the season.
+“The pitching is there.
+The offense is definitely there.
+We score a lot of runs.
+It seems like every game we score enough to win games.”

+Cruz’s assessment could have described the 2018 World Series champion Red Sox, whose postseason hopes are dwindling.
+This year it’s the Twins who are riding a combination of power, clutch hitting and solid pitching toward the postseason.

 Rafael Devers and Andrew Benintendi homered for the Red Sox, who struggled against a parade of relievers and couldn’t rally all the way back after falling behind 6-0.